-Ohanaeze Ndigbo has said it is exploring the possibility of establishing industries, as well as as a university in the South East that will specialize in engineering, medicine, science and technology.
+Ohanaeze Ndigbo has said it is exploring the possibility of establishing industries, as well as a university in the South East which will offer specialised courses in Engineering, Medicine, Science and Technology.

-This is part of a communique issued at the end of the inaugural meeting of Ohanaeze Council of Business Leaders, in Abuja.
-According to the communique, the apex Igbo body would also pay attention to agriculture in the area.
+This was part of a communiqué issued at the end of the inaugural meeting of Ohanaeze Council of Business Leaders, in Abuja.
+According to the communiqué, the apex Igbo body would also pay attention to agriculture in the area.

-According to him, the accomplishment of the Igbo nation was attained through functional educational, which gave the people a leap above their neighbours.
+According to him, the accomplishment of the Igbo nation was attained through functional education, which gave the people a leap above their neighbours.

-Iwuanyanwu, while explaining the initiatives would be funded through contributions by stakeholders, stated that there is need for functional education in the South East, if the zone must continue to make progress.
+Iwuanyanwu, while explaining that the initiatives would be funded through contributions by stakeholders, stressed the need for functional education in the South East, for the zone to continue to make progress.

-He said “We have taken a decision today that we are not going to depend of government again, we are going to take our destiny in our own palms by making sure that Igbo land is industrialised.
+He said: “We have taken a decision today that we are not going to depend on government again; we are going to take our destiny in our own palms by making sure that Igbo land is industrialised.

-“We have carried out studies which that revealed that in every filed, if we work very hard without relying on government, since we know we have no one in power for now,we can develop our place.
+“We have carried out studies which revealed that in every field – if we work very hard without relying on government, since we know we have no one in power for now –we can develop our place.

-“We have taken a decision to focus on education because it is was actually the mainstay of our development.
-We think we are going to repeat that because education standards had gone down, we are determined today that we are going to change the narrative.”
+“We have taken a decision to focus on education because it is actually the mainstay of our development.
+We think we are going to repeat that because educational standards have gone down.
+We are determined today that we are going to change the narrative.”

-The Igbo leader noted that a committee has already been set up to take critical look at the state of education in the South East.
-He added that the committee is expected to come up with a report within one month.
+The Igbo leader disclosed that a committee had already been set up to take a critical look at the state of education in the South East and expected to come up with a report within one month.”